and-yiannis/soscs/R.rst

 Time series graphics
 ********************

+Below are examples of plots that help investigate structure in time series.

 Difference between seasonal and cyclic data
 ===========================================

 * Seasonal data have fixed frequency
-* Cyclic data have frequency that is not exact.
+* Cyclic data have cycles but not of fixed frequency.